MartinKuracka/find-the-face/README.md

 User has to create account in order to be able to use the app.
 Firstly it was built and tested locally and then it was deployed to Heroku as an sample project App.
 I have found out thet initial loading of user information after login can sometimes take several seconds due to starting of the server.
+It also shows basic form data validation for email and password on user register. (correct email format using @ and password at least 6 characters long)

 ## After logging IN